ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - - - day planning.md

-## Contents
+## Day Planning

-Morning:

-Afternoon:
+- Questions from LAB (30m.)
+- Refresh (20m.)
+- Variable scope, hoisting and shadowing
+- Value vs. Reference and Mutable Data Types
+- Async and Callbacks

+IMPORTANT:

-- Show "project 1" examples:
+Afternoon: Show "project 1" examples:
   - some examples: `project 1 examples.md`
   - they can start thinking what they want to build